Constellation-Labs/documentation-hub/sdk/guides/01-quick-start.md

 <intro-end />

-This guide will walk you through the process of setting up a minimal development environment using the Euclid Development Environment project, installing the Currency Framework, and launching clusters.
+This guide will walk you through the process of setting up a minimal development environment using the Euclid Development Environment project, installing the Metagraph Framework, and launching clusters.
 The process should take less than an hour, including installing dependencies.

 :::info Windows Support
 Primary development focus for this SDK is based on UNIX-based operating systems like macOS or Linux.
 With that being said, Windows support is available using the Windows Subsystem for Linux (WSL) to emulate a UNIX environment.
 The following guide has been tested in that environment and works wells.